Fulfillment of the Land Promises

 There is no argument that the promise of seed and land was made to Abraham.
 The point of contention is to whom does the promise ultimately apply.
 As mentioned before, Scofieldism believes that this promise of seed and land applies only to natural Israel.

 What does the New Testament teach on this matter?
 If we call ourselves New Testament believers, then the New Testament should be our guide.
 We should filter our understanding of the Old Testament writings through the New Testament.
 Where it speaks to and interprets the Old for us, we should listen.
 The New has much to say about this matter of the promise to Abraham of seed and land.
+In fact, this Abrahamic Promise is at the very foundation of the New Covenant.

 Now to Abraham and his seed were the promises made.
 He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ.